Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 With the debt avalanche, you want to look at all of your debts and check the interest rate on each one.
 Then, focus any extra money you can on paying off the highest-interest debt first.
 For many people, this is credit card debt.

 Keep in mind, when using the 70-20-10 budget, your minimum debt payments come out of your spending category.
-The extra 10% category for debt involves extra payments to get out of debt quicker.
+The extra 10% category for debt involves extra payments to get out of debt quickly.

 Giving or sharing

-A part of your final 10% category can go towards giving to something that has meaning to you.
-This can be a formal type of giving, with regular amounts every month to the same organization, or you might like to vary your giving month to month.
+A part of your final 10% category can go towards giving to something meaningful to you.
+It can be a formal type of giving, with regular monthly amounts to the same organization, or you might like to vary your giving monthly.

 Religious tithing or giving